 RIP little friend.
 We’ve shared some great times.

 Hopefully today’s round trip to Chattanooga was our last.
 At least until the test results come back next week.
-We have about 500 miles of rivers and canals to go before we reach Mobile, and we’re anxious to start exploring them.
+We have about five hundred miles of rivers and canals to go before we reach Mobile, and we’re anxious to start exploring them.

 * Attributed to Emil Faber, who founded the college that bears his name because “fat, drunk, and stupid is no way to go through life, son.”